cutecatfann/Cloud-Based-Web-App/README.md

 # Cloud-Based Web Application

 This repository holds a robust, scalable web application designed for listing charities and social services.
-The application is designed with modern technologies ensuring seamless deployment and execution.
-This project is a cloud-based web application that provides a platform to list and view charities and social services in Medford.
 The application has been developed using a range of modern technologies including Python with Flask for the backend, SQLite for initial database operations, and Google Cloud Platform services for scalability and containerization.

 ## Key Features